 Dear Aunt Nam's shop!

 Living in District 11, a customer said she and her husband stopped by to eat here "recently".
-"In the past, my father bought vegetarian food for me here, and now that I have a family, I come here to eat again.
+"In the past, my father bought me vegetarian food here, and now that I have a family, I come here to eat again.
 I still like the restaurant's stir-fried noodles the most", the customer said.

-Her father passed away suddenly, so Ms. Hanh's sisters inherited the restaurant together, even though everything was beyond plan.
+Her father passed away suddenly, so Ms. Hanh's sisters inherited the restaurant together even though everything was beyond plan.

 PHOTO: CAO AN BIEN